 Extremely aggressive driving habits in the city with the air conditioning on can turn bad numbers into horrible numbers that will make you scratch your head at the gas pump.
-When you are trying to improve the cars overall fuel economy throttle position will have the greatest effect on your bottom line results.
+When you're trying to improve the cars overall fuel economy throttle position will have the greatest impact on your bottom line results.

 When it comes to improving city miles per gallon turning off your air conditioning whenever possible can help improve fuel economy.
 Some experts say that rolling down the windows ruins the aerodynamics.
-This is true but at low speeds between 25 and 35 mph rolling down the windows is not a big deal like it is on the highway.
+This is true, but at low speeds between 25 and 35 mph, rolling down the windows is not a big deal like it is when cruising on the highway.

 The advantages of turning off your air conditioning will depend greatly on the year make and model of the vehicle.
 The older the automobile the bigger the advantage of turning off the cars air conditioning compressor.